SurabhiSah/Lab2Repo/README.md

 # Lab2Repo
-This is a test Repo for lab2
+This is a test Repo for lab2.
+This has been cloned